-Mongolian spots cannot be prevented, and experts do not know why some babies get them and others do not.
+It is not possible to prevent slate gray nevi from forming, and experts do not know why some infants have them while others do not.

-They occur when some of the skin’s pigment gets “trapped” in the deeper layers of skin during the infant’s development.
+The marks occur when some of the skin’s pigment cells, or melanocytes, get “trapped” in the deeper layers of skin during the infant’s development.
 When the pigment does not reach the surface, it appears as a gray, greenish, blue, or black mark.

-While no one knows for sure what causes Mongolian spots, some infants are more likely to get them than others; particularly those with darker skins, such as those of Asian, Hispanic, Native American, African, and East Indian descent.
+No one knows precisely what causes slate gray nevi, but some infants are more likely than others to get them.
+They are more likely to affect people with darker skin, including those with Asian, Hispanic, Native American, African, or East Indian ancestry.

 The marks are flat and smooth and may look like bruises.
-But, unlike bruises, they do not cause pain and are not a result of an injury.
+But, unlike bruises, they do not cause pain and do not result from an injury.